 Power surges are sudden voltage spikes.
 They can occur due to electrical storms, power grid malfunctions, and, yes, even power outages.
-They are however typically short-lasting, while outages mean a complete loss of power over a potentially long period of time, hence why you need to invest in the best PC surge protector.
+They are, however, typically short-lasting, while outages mean a complete loss of power over a potentially long period of time, hence why you need to invest in the best PC surge protector.

-Yes, at least if you value your components, that is.
-While power spikes are a rare occurence on most electrical networks these days, a good UPS or surge protector will protect your sensitive electronics should one happen by grounding excess voltage and/or killing power to your devices completely so they do not get overloaded.
+Yes.
+While power spikes are a rare occurrence on most electrical networks these days, a good UPS or surge protector will protect your sensitive electronics should one happen by grounding excess voltage and/or killing power to your devices completely, so they do not get overloaded.

 Yes, in fact, it’s one of the highest-rated manufacturers.
 If you’re looking for the best power strip for your PC with surge protection, you can’t go wrong with brands like APC, Tripp Lite, or Belkin.
 We have two APC models reviewed on our list, so make sure to check them out here and here.

-A decent number is at least 1,000.
+At least 1,000.
 While a random budget surge protector from Walmart will do the job for less demanding hardware, it won’t help protect precious PC components.
 Models upwards of 700 joules are fine for the likes of mobile phones and tablets, but the best surge protector for PC is going to have to be much stronger.
-Thus, top models have over 2,000 joules of protection and truly powerful ones even over 4,000.
+Thus, top models have over 2,000 joules of protection and truly powerful ones, even over 4,000.
 The higher the rating, the more powerful surges they will be able to deal with, and the longer the surge protection will last.
 The price ramps up too, of course, but it’s a small price to pay for peace of mind.

 If you’re willing to spend a little more than planned, you should definitely consider investing in a good UPS rather than a surge protector.
 UPS devices provide additional protection all while painting power for your work or gaming session.
-In essence, a UPS is bulky battery that contains a surge protector by default.
+In essence, a UPS is a bulky battery that contains a surge protector by default.